Abhiashu10/portfolio_Ashu-Static_Website/content/experience/Conduent Business Services.md

 - Segmented Customers using k-Means and k-Prototype that have similar demand characteristics predicting customer’s likelihood of renewing policies to forecast customer lifetime value and risk of churn.
 - Led cross-functional team for Annual Enrollment & Obama care Act project with Data mapping, Statistical Analysis to find trends & patters in insurance data, BRDs, use case, change management, gap analysis, & mentoring 15 new hires.
 - Developed robust frontend process using PL/SQL to handle census data changes & trigger events to update enrollment data, securing a 25% decrease in Adhoc requests.
-- Implemented PL/SQL procedures to automate the manual CRUD operations, thereby reducing 30% of manual work done in updating DB tables.
 -  Demonstrated proficiency in utilizing relational database MySQL for schema design, creating tables, stored procedures, and triggers to implement data manipulation, validation, and automation processes.
 - Investigated insurance data to identify trends and patterns through data analysis and hypothesis testing, which led to valuable insights that improved underwriting decisions and reduced loss ratios.